Studying abroad provides exciting opportunities to experience life in a different country and to create memories that will last a lifetime.

 - Check out the great range of sporting activities offered by USC Sport.
 The USC gym is located on the ground floor of the Health and Sport Centre (beside the Sports Stadium).
 Details of membership fees, sporting and fitness activities can be found at USC Sport.

-- Get helpful tips on creating a balanced lifestyle and reducing stress by attending one of the Health and Wellbeing workshops presented by the USC Counselling Service.
+- Get helpful tips on creating a balanced lifestyle, reducing stress and other Health and Wellbeing resources.

 - Make an appointment to talk with one of the counsellors if you are experiencing ongoing symptoms of homesickness, stress, anxiety or depression.
 Contact Counselling services for an appointment.